data-apis/array-api/spec/extensions/fourier_transform_functions.md

 #### Raises

 -   If `s` and `axes` have different lengths.
--   If an element of `axes` is larger than the number of axes of `a`.
+-   If `axes` contains any invalid axis of `a`.

 (function-rfft)=
 ### rfft(a, /, *, n=None, axis=-1, norm='backward')

 Computes the one-dimensional discrete Fourier transform for real-valued input.
+The expected behavior includes a round-trip transform using the inverse function, `irfft(rfft(a), n=a.shape[axis]) == a` within numerical accuracy.

 #### Parameters